 Moreover, there are no significant restrictions on foreign exchange transactions and capital movements in Singapore, which means that funds may flow freely into and from Singapore.
 While the government imposes certain restrictions on the lending of Singapore Dollars (SGD) to non-resident financial institutions, these restrictions do not apply to the lending of SGD to individuals and non-financial institutions, including corporate treasury centres.

 We discuss the Singapore corporate taxation scene in detail below:

 Corporate Tax Rates

-The corporate income tax rate in Singapore is 17 percent, which is calculated on the basis of the company’s chargeable income i.e. taxable revenues less allowable expenses and other allowances.
+The corporate income tax rate in Singapore is 17%, which is calculated on the basis of the company’s chargeable income i.e. taxable revenues minus allowable expenses and other allowances.
 Though the rate itself is one of the lowest in the world, the effective tax payable works out to be even lower if a company takes advantage of all the government incentives, subsidies and schemes.

 Corporate Tax Residency

 To determine the corporate tax residency of a company in Singapore, the Inland Revenue Authority Of Singapore (IRAS) looks at where the said company is controlled and managed.
 “Control and management” is the making of decisions on strategic matters, such as those on company policy and strategy.
 Typically, the location of the company’s Board of Directors meetings, during which strategic decisions are made, is a key factor in determining where the control and management is exercised.
 This is also important for IRAS before it decides on giving a Singapore-based company an exemption on its foreign-sourced service income.